Dog reading stock photo

 The general view of the investigation so far appears to be that the imported ingredients were deliberately mislabeled.
 The complicity or not of the Irish importers has yet to be determined.

-10. over 11 years ago on Stuart Carlson
+10. almost 12 years ago on Stuart Carlson

 She’s a politician, therefore the full truth is never an option, regardless of political philosophy.